 Why can’t I touch the enclosures OR the reptiles?

 We want you to have the best experience possible here at the Zoo.
 It has taken a long time to get the reptiles acclimated to their environments where they feel secure.
 Keeping your movements to a minimum and hands away from enclosures is less threatening to them and thusly you will get to see them in a relaxed state.
-Most importantly, it is for your own safety, some larger reptiles may think your hand is food and they are on strict diets.
+Most importantly, it is for your own health and safety, some larger reptiles may think your hand is food and they are on strict diets.

 Can I use my flash on my camera?